numalariamodeling/FE-2023-examples/README.md

 This week we will be discussing EMOD's general structure and content as well as making sure you are ready to run the model on our linux-based HPC, QUEST.
 You will set up your own virtual environmet to run EMOD via emodpy and idmtools and clone this github repository to your home directory on QUEST.
 We will not be running any example scripts, but please familiarize yourself with the repo, website, and EMOD documentation.

 ### Week 2: Building Blocks
-This week's first exercise introduces the simplest version or running and analyzing a single simulation experiment in EMOD using the emodpy/idmtools infrastructure and python.
+This week's first exercise introduces the simplest version of running and analyzing a single simulation experiment in EMOD using the emodpy/idmtools infrastructure and python.
 Before running a simulation, one needs to check that all configurations and installations were successful and edit paths in the manifest file.
-The steps are generally to 1) run simulation and 2) analyze simulation outputs.
+The steps are generally to

+1) run simulation, and
+2) analyze simulation outputs.

 This week's second exercise demonstrates how to create demographics and climate files and how to incorporate these into the simulation.
 The exercise further introduces how to modify config parameters (i.e. population size or simulation duration)